eclipse-vertx/vert.x/core_manual_java.md

         }
     }).listen(1234, "localhost");

-There's a problem with the above example: If data is read from the socket faster than it can be written back to the socket, it will build up in the write queue of the AsyncFile, eventually running out of RAM.
+There's a problem with the above example: If data is read from the socket faster than it can be written back to the socket, it will build up in the write queue of the `NetSocket`, eventually running out of RAM.
 This might happen, for example if the client at the other end of the socket wasn't reading very fast, effectively putting back-pressure on the connection.

 Since `NetSocket` implements `WriteStream`, we can check if the `WriteStream` is full before writing to it: